 Treatment options for ADHD include:

-- Natural remedies: Exercise, spending time in nature, and music therapy are a few examples of natural remedies for ADHD and work by stimulating the dopamine response in the brain.
+- Natural remedies: Exercise, time in nature, and music therapy for ADHD are a few examples of natural remedies for ADHD that work by stimulating the dopamine response in the brain.

 Treatment for Bipolar